 The table below is intended to guide you about the subjects that are required for particular courses by the majority of top universities.
-To check entry requirements - go to www.ucas.ac.uk/students/coursesearch or ask Head of Sixth-Form.
+To check entry requirements go to www.ucas.ac.uk/students/coursesearch or ask Head of Sixth Form.

-All students receive advice from their Form Tutor and Head of Sixth-Form at the start of Year 12 to help them make sensible choices.
+All students receive advice from the Director of Studies and Head of Sixth Form at the start of Year 12 to help them make sensible choices.
 The timetable uses five option blocks from which subjects must be chosen.
 The wishes of Year 11 pupils are taken into account when devising these blocks but once the timetable is completed changes to subject options become more difficult.

-UNIVERSITY SUBJECT COMPULSORY DESIRABLE COMMENTS A-LEVEL SUBJECTS AT A-LEVEL Architecture Art Maths Art not compulsory for all courses.
-Art portfolio may be required Biochemistry, Pharmacy Chemistry Biology Biological Sciences Biology Chemistry Chemistry essential for some courses Chemistry Chemistry & Maths Physics, Biology Economics Maths Engineering Maths & Physics Further Maths Further Maths A-Level essential for Cambridge Law None Additional Tests: LNAT for some universities Management Science None Maths Business Studies useful for Management Studies Maths Maths Further Maths Further Maths A-Level essential for top courses Medicine Chemistry & Biology Additional tests: UKCAT for most medical schools; BMAT for some universities.
-Strong portfolio of work experience essential Physics Physics & Maths Further Maths Further Maths A-Level essential for top courses Psychology None At least one science Wide variation in courses.
-Science based may require science.
-Psychology gives evidence of engagement with the subject.
-Veterinary medicine Biology & Chemistry & either Physics or Maths Additional tests: BMAT for some universities.
-Strong portfolio of work experience essential Other school subjects Relevant subject normally required
+UNIVERSITY SUBJECT COMPULSORY A-LEVEL SUBJECTS DESIRABLE AT A-LEVEL COMMENTS Architecture Art Maths Art not compulsory for all courses.
+Art portfolio may be required Biochemistry, Pharmacy Chemistry Biology Biological Sciences Biology Chemistry Chemistry essential for some courses Chemistry Chemistry & Maths Physics, Biology Economics Maths Engineering Maths & Physics Further Maths Further Maths A-Level essential for Cambridge Law None Additional Tests: for some universities Management Science None Maths Business Studies useful for Management Studies Maths Maths Further Maths Further Maths A-Level essential for top courses Medicine Chemistry & Biology Additional tests: UCAT for most medical schools; BMAT for some universities.
+Strong portfolio of work experience essential Physics Physics & Maths Further Maths Further Maths A-Level essential for top courses Psychology None At least one science, Maths Wide variation in courses.
+Science based course will require science.
+Psychology A-Level displays engagement with the subject.
+Veterinary Medicine Biology & Chemistry & either Physics or Maths Additional tests: BMAT for some.
+Strong portfolio of work experience essential.